-Avoch Castle (Ormond Castle) - Situated on Ormond Hill overlooking Avoch, this castle was the seat of the Anglo-Norman 'de Moravias' (de Moray) family.
+Avoch Castle (otherwise known as Ormond Castle) was situated on Ormond Hill overlooking Avoch.
+This castle was the seat of the Anglo-Norman ‘de Moravias’ (de Moray) family.
 It may originally have been one of the two royal castles erected on the Black Isle by William the Lion in 1179.

 During the Scottish Wars of Independence Andrew de Moray and William Wallace became commanders of the army of the Kingdom of Scotland.
 In 1297, de Moray raised his standard at Ormonde Castle to rally his forces for battle.